North Laclo River: Catchment

 By contrast, in the early years of the twenty first century there was a reduction in local practices of deliberately burning grassland.
 In some parts of the catchment, burning was still used to flush out game for hunting, but in other areas, it was banned, in compliance with local Tara Bandu rules.

 A 2012 study concluded that erosion (denudation) of the catchment had become up to 20 times higher than over the last few thousand years.
 According to the report of the study, the most likely reason for the increased erosion was land use.
 In particular, the removal of vegetation from riverbanks (riparian zones) had caused widespread erosion, and its removal from hill slopes had promoted landslides.
 By increasing the river's sediment load, the greater catchment erosion had made the river shallower and wider, and thus increased the erosion of its riverbanks.
 The two forms of erosion, in turn, had combined to increase flooding in the river, and, by making its channels wider and braided, had caused its flows to become more erratic.

 Another factor in the erosion of the catchment is that Timor is the deformed northern margin of the Australian continent, where Australia is colliding with the Banda Arc.
 Due to the collision, much of the catchment is undergoing rapid uplift, at several mm/annum, and as a result, the natural erosion rate of the catchment, involving downcutting by rivers and erosion of steep hillslopes, is very high.
 In such erosion systems, physical erosion processes (such as landslides, river downcutting, and sheet erosion) normally dominate over releases of fine sediment by erosion of weathered rocks.

 Observations of the catchment at the beginning of this century found evidence of widespread sheet erosion, on both grazing land and land used for shifting agriculture.
 Deep gullies were common, especially in the uplands.
 There were shallow landslides, and a few deep landslides, but they were not as common as sometimes claimed.
 Riverbank erosion was also clearly evident.
 In 2010, landslides/slope failures in the catchment were reported to be concentrated in the upper part of Ue Coi, Sumasse, Eraibanaubere, Malikan and Lohun sub-catchments.

-East Timor's catchments are all exposed to a monsoon type climate, with a clear distinction between just two seasons, rainy and dry.
+Timor-Leste's catchments are all exposed to a monsoon type climate, with a clear distinction between just two seasons, rainy and dry.
 The southwestern edges of the upper North Laclo catchment have an annual precipitation of around 2000-2500 mm, with a rainy season from October to April; the coastal part has a lower precipitation (500-1000 mm annually), and the river mouth has the shortest rainy season (3–5 months, from about November to about March).

 Based on records from 1952 to 1974, the average monthly discharge of the river is 29.3 m3/sec, with the lowest being 8.1 m3/sec in September, and the highest being 69.8 m3/sec in March.